philrz/super/docs/tutorials/super-for-jq.md

 echo '1 2 [1,2,3] [4,5,6] {r:{x:1,y:2}} {r:{x:3,y:4}} "hello" "Number 2"' |
   super -z -c '?
 2' -
 ```
-we naturally find all the 2's whether as a value, inside a value, or inside a string:
+we naturally find all the places `2` appears whether as a value, inside a value, or inside a string:
 ```mdtest-output
 2
 [1,2,3]